Choosing the right account: SIPP or ISA?

 Before transferring a pension you should ensure you will not lose valuable guarantees or incur excessive transfer penalties.
 Pensions are usually transferred as cash so you will be out of the market for a period.

 Freetrade does not currently offer drawdown products for our SIPP.

-This should not be read as personal investment advice and individual investors should make their own decisions or seek independent advice.
+This article should not be read as personal investment advice, you should make your own decisions about which investments are right for you or seek independent advice.

 When you invest, your capital is at risk.
 The value of your portfolio can go down as well as up and you may get back less than you invest.
 Past performance is not a reliable indicator of future results.

-Eligibility to invest into an ISA and the value of tax savings depends on personal circumstances and all tax rules may change.
+Eligibility to invest into an ISA and the value of tax savings depend on personal circumstances and all tax rules may change.

 Freetrade is a trading name of Freetrade Limited, which is a member firm of the London Stock Exchange and is authorised and regulated by the Financial Conduct Authority.
 Registered in England and Wales (no. 09797821).